Nonprofit Net Assets: What They Are and Why They Matter

 From there, subtract the net assets with donor restrictions from your total to separate the two categories.

-Your nonprofit’s net assets figure into a wide range of financial management activities at your organization, so it’s important to understand the concept.
+Your nonprofit’s net assets impact many financial management activities at your organization, so it’s important to understand the concept.
 Use the calculation and tips in this guide to get started, and don’t hesitate to reach out for professional help with any of the accounting processes that involve reporting your net assets.

 To learn more about analyzing and utilizing your nonprofit’s net assets, check out these resources: